asteridux/skorice/README.md

 ```

 It'll make sure that whatever you pass in as a template, the body will have no matter how deep either structure is.

-### assertEqual

-A basic "equal" assertion that lodash and Chai provide.

-### assertDeepEqual

-An "equal" assertion that checks both objects for not only structure but also values.

 ### templating functions